nicolevasilevsky/nicolevasilevsky.github.io/presentations.md

 ## Attribution and Representing Researcher Expertise

+- **CREDITLAND: How to enhance attribution to make more meaningful connections for everyone to their roles, work, & impact.** Force2019, Edinburgh, UK.
+October 2019.
+[Link here](https://digitalhub.northwestern.edu/files/d08374e9-0411-4450-a0d1-4979c69ed3e7)
 - **Creating Sustainable Communities in Open Data Resources: The eagle-i and VIVO Semantic Data Tools in Action**.
 Association of College and Research Libraries Conference, Portland, OR.
 March 2015.
 [Link here](http://www.slideshare.net/rhmcdonald/creating-sustainable-communities-in-open-data-resources-the-eaglei-and-vivo-semantic-data-tools-in-action)
 - **eagle-i Software Demonstration.** Western Association of Core Directors.
 Portland, OR.
 01 November 2012.